 However, there are some huge disadvantages.
 Despite improvements over the years is considered extremely slow and computationally expensive.

-For instance, HE in its partial version that means allowing a limited set of calculations, may be too limiting, while full HE, FHE, (=allowing an unlimited sets of calculations) may be too slow.
+For instance, HE in its partial version means allowing a limited set of calculations may be too limiting, while full HE, FHE, (=allowing an unlimited set of calculations) may be too slow.

 To conclude, the real applications of HE are currently considered impractical.
 However, the picture gets better and better as time passes and may be adopted soon on widespread scale, some optimists would champion.